mpusz/wg21-papers/src/2XXXR0_a_motivation_and_plan_for_a_physical_quantities_and_units_library.md

 ## Johel Ernesto Guerrero Peña

-Contributor to [@MP-UNITS] an many other Open Source projects.
+Contributor to [@MP-UNITS] and many other Open Source projects.

 ## Charles Hogg